 - You didn’t make a reasonable effort to let me know that you don’t offer refunds

-They say all of this after clicking “Support” at the top of our page to find their way to our support chat, or by reply to an email (despite the fact that we do not offer support via email).
+They say all of this after clicking “Support” at the top of our page to find their way to our support chat, or by reply to an email.
 This blog post is to serve as a clear indication of just how untrue those statements are, and to outline how far we’ve gone to try to get rid of this interaction.

 As you can see above, we’ve gone to great lengths to make sure you know how to use our product, what kind of support we offer, and our refund policy.
 If you moved beyond all of this and concluded that we don’t offer support, documentation, or clarity on our no refund policy, is there any way that we can possibly ever have prevented this interaction?
 We submit that there is not.
 There are outliers who will brute force their way through our ordering system, ignore every bit of text along the way (we assume automatically filling in the order form), and still end up unaware of any of what they’ve bypassed.